SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

     Are there any papers or blog posts about it?
     What about open issues or non-merged (open or closed) pull requests?

+* If it involves any API changes, how does it affect the user?

+    Does it improve on the current API?
+If so, how?

 * How much time do you plan to invest in the project before, during, and after the Summer of Code?

-    We expect full time \~40h/week during GSoC, but better make this explicit If you plan to take any vacations over the summer, let us know about it here.
+    We expect full time \~35h/week during GSoC, but better make this explicit If you plan to take any vacations over the summer, let us know about it here.

+* Will you require any software packages that are not already a requirement of SunPy?

+    If the answer is no, you can skip this.
+    Please do not add redundant information into the application.

 * Please provide a schedule of how this time will be spent on sub-tasks of the project over the period of the summer.